WH0332/WH0332/README.md

-- Learning to be a electronic engineer.
+- Learning to be an electronic engineer.
 - C++ and python.